from £70 /night help Price for guests, Nights approx:

 Mash's Row is situated on the edge of the ancient market town of Aylsham, a short drive from Norwich, Cromer, the Broads and Norfolk's finest beaches.
 It is nestled by the river Bure and next to the Weaver's Way, a delight for walkers of all ages.

 Recently launched as a holiday let, Mash's Row is a traditional brick and flint cottage built in 1845 by William and Elizabeth Mash for the workers at the mill which is still to be seen from the bridge near the cottage.
 The cottage has 2 gardens, the front one is spacious with apple trees and a pond, at the back there's a cosy cottage garden with a stream at the end and is a real wind down after a busy day exploring this wonderfully peaceful spot.
-A Kingfisher is nesting in the bank of the stream and was spotted on the 7th April 2012!
+A kingfisher is nesting in the river and was spotted on the 9th November 2014.

 Please scroll down to see cost/availability.